trisulnsm/apps/analyzers/passive-dns/README.md

 ## How to run

-This app requires two things on the probe.
+This app **requires you** to do two things on the probe.

-1. Install the LeveDB database library
+> 1. Install the LeveDB database library
-2. Modify the DNS config file to enable FTS (Full Text) extraction
+> 2. Modify the DNS config file to enable FTS (Full Text) extraction

 ### 1. Installing LevelDB